rh-ai-quickstart/vllm-tool-calling/README.md

 ## 4. References

 - The runtime is out of the box in RHOAI called [vLLM ServingRuntime for KServe](https://docs.redhat.com/en/documentation/red_hat_openshift_ai_self-managed/2.19/html/serving_models/serving-large-models_serving-large-models#supported-model-serving-runtimes_serving-large-models)
-- Detailed guide and documentations is available in [this article](https://ai-on-openshift.io/odh-rhoai/enable-function-calling/)
+- Detailed guide and documentations is available in [this article.](https://ai-on-openshift.io/odh-rhoai/enable-function-calling/)
 - Code for testing the Function Calling in OpenShift AI is in [github.com/rh-aiservices-bu/llm-on-openshift](https://github.com/rh-aiservices-bu/llm-on-openshift/blob/main/examples/notebooks/langchain/Langchain-FunctionCalling.ipynb)

+NOTE: To find more patterns and pre-built ModelCar images, take a look at the [Red Hat AI Services ModelCar Catalog repo](https://github.com/redhat-ai-services/modelcar-catalog) on GitHub and the [ModelCar Catalog registry](https://quay.io/repository/redhat-ai-services/modelcar-catalog) on Quay.

 ## 5. Prerequirements